MohammadAkbari/MohammadAkbari.github.io/design.md

 > Uses inheritance and relies on a subclass to handle the desired object instantiation.

 ### Builder
-> The builder pattern is a good choice when designing classes whose constructors or static factories would have more than a handful of parameters.
+> The builder pattern is a good choice when designing classes whose constructors or static factories would have more than a handful of parameters.<b>Telescoping Constructor Pattern</b>

 ```csharp
 Pizza(int size) { ... }